Audience Research: Uncovering Opportunities for Community Progress

 The Opportunity Research Lab is a collaborative initiative where MaP members and participating museums collaborate to conduct practical, community-focused research.
 These studies address real challenges cultural institutions face today, providing valuable insights to inform decision-making.
 By contributing data to these studies, Museum Members can access tailored insights, regular updates, and private briefings designed to help them make more informed, community-centered decisions.

-"Community Goals and the Purposes of Membership: Gardens and Arboreta" is a collaborative study by Museums as Progress (MaP) and FIVESEED, designed to help botanical gardens and arboreta understand the unique audience goals they can support.
+This study, led by Museums as Progress (MaP) and FIVESEED, helps cultural institutions understand the unique community goals they can support.
 This research aims to describe fundamental member goals, uncover new benefit opportunities, and fuel creative solutions for increased participation.
-By surveying current members, the study will provide customized findings to enhance member engagement and retention.
-Open to nonprofit Public Gardens and Arboreta in the United States with membership programs, this project offers participants insights into their members' motivations and needs, informing strategic decisions for more effective community support.
+Open to nonprofit cultural organizations in the United States with membership programs, this project offers participants insights into their members’ motivations and needs, informing strategic decisions for more effective community support.

 The Retention Puzzle: Membership Professionals’ Perspectives